Web Deployment of Genomics Machine Learning Models Using Flask Web Framework

 deep_learning_genomics_webpage.html: web page for a single DNA sequence classification

-@app.route("/api/v1/getdnaclasshtmlbrowse", methods=["POST", "GET"])
+"""@app.route("/api/v1/getdnaclasshtmlbrowse", methods=["POST", "GET"])

 def getdnaclasshtmlbrowse():